Swimming with Dolphins

 Swimming with dolphins is a big summer activity in the Bay of Plenty.
 Boat trips leave from Mount Maunganui and Tauranga.
 Bookings are essential and should be arranged at least one day prior, as some leave as early as 7:30 am.
 The Department of Conservation licenses and regularly inspects operators and sets limits on the number of boats allowed around any pod of dolphins.
 Touching, handling, and provoking the dolphins are prohibited.
 Locals say that the dolphins call the shots; if they don't want anyone swimming with them, they'll take off, and no boat has yet managed to catch up with an antisocial dolphin.

 Dolphin Blue.
-Aside from the dolphins, a highlight of this trip is the classic, 54-ft. wooden launch you sail in.
+Aside from the dolphins, a highlight of this trip is the classic, 54-foot wooden launch you sail in.
 It makes a comfortable trip out to dolphin world (keeping in mind the cruise travels into open waters).
 Small groups, no more than 15, provide an intimate, boutique experience on the water.
-Trips ($140) leave Tauranga at 8:30 am and return about 3 to 4 pm.
+Trips ($140) leave Tauranga at 8:30 am and return at about 4 pm.
+Skipper Paul will give a talk first setting out clearly what you can expect during this long day on the water.
 The vessel is fitted with a "swim rope" for you to hold while the dolphins dart around you.
+They also have a couple of kayaks on board, and might pull into an island for guests to have a paddle, while waiting for dolphins to show.
 As with other such tours, if no dolphins or whales are spotted you can return for free trip, with no time restriction on when you do.
-J Pier, Sulphur Point Marina, Keith Allen Drive, Tauranga, 3110.
-07/576–4303. www.dolphinblue.co.nz.
+Sulphur Point Marina, Keith Allen Dr., Tauranga, 3110.
+027/666–8047. www.dolphinblue.co.nz.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013